avar/linode-etc/MIGRATION.md

 What needs to be done to migrate `v.nix.is` to `w.nix.is`

+* A working mail system

+   Set up postfix and mailman on w.
+We need to have cron E-Mails etc. sent out for all the stuff that's failing to run.

 * Set up a backup job for v

    generate a ssh keypair for a new v-backup user on w, and add its